Preston (Vic.), VIC

 Where is Preston (Vic.)?

-Preston (Vic.) is a suburb of Victoria, Australia.
+Preston (Vic.) is a suburb of Victoria, Australia, in the Darebin local government area.

 What is the population of Preston (Vic.)?